zahidalidev/CS-Material/React.md

 - React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.
 - With our knowledge so far, the only way to update the UI is to create a new element, and pass it to ReactDOM.render().

+### DOM (Document Object Model)
+- The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM represents a document with a logical tree.